-This bill amends Chapter 9 of Title 23 of the Idaho Code to introduce a new section, 23-903d, which establishes provisions for liquor licenses specifically for established caterers.
-An "established caterer" is defined as a catering business that has been operational for at least five years and caters a minimum of 25 events annually.
+This bill amends Chapter 9, Title 23 of the Idaho Code to introduce a new section, 23-903d, which establishes provisions for liquor licenses specifically for established caterers.
+An established caterer is defined as a catering business that has been operational for at least five years and caters a minimum of 25 events annually.
 The bill allows these caterers to apply for a liquor license that can be used at catered events, exempting them from the population limitations typically imposed on liquor licenses.
-The licenses are for one-time use at events, and there is no limit on the number of licenses an established caterer can apply for.
-Additionally, the bill stipulates that these licenses cannot be sold or transferred and must adhere to specific regulations regarding liquor sales.
+The licenses are for one-time use at events, with no limit on the number of licenses an established caterer can apply for, and they cannot be sold or transferred.

-Furthermore, the bill amends Section 23-904 to include new fee structures for established caterer liquor licenses.
-The annual fee for registration as an established caterer is set at $150, with an additional fee of $50 for each liquor license granted for catering events.
-This amendment aims to streamline the licensing process for established caterers while ensuring compliance with local regulations.
-The bill declares an emergency, making it effective from July 1, 2025.
+Additionally, the bill amends Section 23-904 to set specific fees for the established caterer liquor licenses.
+The annual registration fee for an established caterer is set at $150, with an additional fee of $50 for each liquor license granted for a catering event.
+The bill also declares an emergency, making it effective from July 1, 2025.

 Statutes affected: